 Craig Edwards shows off a huge grin to the camera.Craig Edwards shows off a huge smile after an appointment at the David H. Koch Center for Cancer Care at Memorial Sloan Kettering Cancer Center on June 8, 2023, in New York.

-Amazon has signed the Working with Cancer pledge to signify a continued commitment to providing a supportive workplace culture for employees with cancer.
+Amazon signed the Working with Cancer pledge to signify a continued commitment to providing a supportive workplace culture for employees with cancer.
 That includes providing leading health care benefits and a dedication to fostering compassion in managers and leaders across the company.
 A supportive work culture is just one way Amazon employees feel supported amid cancer diagnosis, treatment, and recovery.

 Keep reading to learn how Amazon supports employees and their family members affected by cancer.